Roz Chast (Keynote)

 Born in the Bronx, Stephanie is a freelance illustrator and comic book artist who gets her voice from past experiences.
 Her characters are very relatable and touch on subjects such as self-love, being Latina, and getting over a breakup.
 She graduated from the School of Visual Arts in 2011 and since then she has been producing self-published comics and freelancing for clients like Buzzfeed and Penguin Random House.

 Chris is a professional comic book colorist and head of Soto Color.
 Chris has worked for every major comic book publisher, including Marvel, DC and Image.
-His work includes titles such as Captain Marvel (vol 4), Avengers (vol. 3), Incredible Hulk, Captain America, Ms. Marvel, Deadpool, Supreme Power, and Marvel Adventures Fantastic Four.
+His work includes titles such as Captain Marvel, Avengers, Incredible Hulk, Captain America, Ms. Marvel, Deadpool, Supreme Power, and Marvel Adventures Fantastic Four.

 TJ has worked for Marvel Entertainment in New York City in it’s famous Bullpen and has done some cover work for Dark Horse Comics.
 In 2014, TJ started his own comic book company – RAE Comics.
-The first comic book produced by Tj and his team of professional artisans was “Okemus” which debuted at the San Diego Comic Con 2015 and sold out his first print run.
-The second print run also sold out at New York Comic Con.
+The first comic book produced by Tj and his team of professional artisans was “Okemus” which debuted at the San Diego Comic Con 2015.
 Currently Okemus is on the shelves at different comic shops across the nation and has been a fan favorite for the past 5 years.

 Vivek J. Tiwary